Jumblan/Jumblan/README.md

 -   🔍🌍  I’m currently looking for a job as data analyst
--   🎓  I’m just finished Bootcamp in [Adalab](https://adalab.es/)
+-    🎓   I’ve just finished Bootcamp in [Adalab](https://adalab.es/)
 -    🤝   I’m looking to collaborate on any project about:

        ✔ Collect and analyze data from various sources, including internal and external data sets